nmtkpbic/nmtk/README.md

     and hit "save" (no need to make any changes, the act of saving will kick off a refresh for the tools provided by that tool server.)

+***
+### Backing up user data

+While future versions of NMTK Server may support online upgrades, the present development version does not.
+In the case of a reinstallation it is assumed that the server administrator understands that any loaded data files may be purged, and would need to be reloaded - the same is true of jobs.

+User accounts may be preserved using the following mechanism:

+1. Run the command "manage.py dumpusers" and redirect the output to a file, this will be a list of your preserved user accounts in the form of a fixture.

+2. If you place the fixture in NMTK_server/fixtures/users.json the system will automatically load the data when you reinitialize the server (as part of its initial data load.)

+3. If you decide to place the fixture in a separate location on disk, you must then use the command: python manage.py loaddata <path to fixture>
+    This command will load the fixture (users) into the database.

+***